Frequently Asked Questions

 What should I bring?

-Whichever hike you choose, prepare your group to hike 1 to 2 miles over 2 hours across rugged rocky terrain.
+Whichever trail you choose, prepare to hike over a period of 2 hours across rugged rocky terrain.
 All participants should wear closed-toed shoes, dress appropriately for the weather, and bring water to carry on the trails.
 A sun hat and sunblock are recommended.
 Carry a printed or digital Wild Basin Trail Map.

 Can I stay longer than three hours?